IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/4-openshift.md

 3. Click on **Authors**

-4. Examine the traffic and remember to simplified overview picture.
+4. Examine the traffic and remember the simplified overview picture.

 ![Service](images/os-service-03.png)